jermanuts/GpgFrontend-Manual/src/content/docs/guides/understand-interface.md

 ### Customizable Font Size

-Should you find the font size on the information board to be diminutive, you can easily adjust it under the 'Application' section in the settings.
+If you find the font size on the information board to be diminutive, you can easily adjust it under the 'Application' section in the settings.
 The default font size is 10, and it can be modified to any value ranging from 9 to 18.